-- Because a SiteEntry is a pagelet, you use the render: satellitepage tag to call SiteEntry assets from within your element code. - Because a CSElement is an element, you use the render: callelement tag to call CSElement assets from within your element code. - Because a template is both an element and a page name, you can use either tag although typically you call a template by its page name.
+- Because a SiteEntry is a pagelet, you use the render:satellitepage tag to call SiteEntry assets from within your element code. - Because a CSElement is an element, you use the render:callelement tag to call CSElement assets from within your element code. - Because a template is both an element and a page name, you can use either of the above, although typically the render:calltemplate tag is designed to be used for templates.
+It encapsulates the functionality of render:satellitepage and render:calleelement as well as other features, such as parameter validation.